StoneT2000/StoneT2000.github.io/public/blog/posts/nn-fnc-approx/post.md

 3. We need to achieve a high degree of precision on the orders of 1e-5 to 1e-7
 4. $f$ also has 100s of dimensions in its input and output spaces

-<h2 id="Approaches">Approaches </h2>

-Many approaches have been investigated, and I'll go in depth in the following 4
+Because of these quirks, many approaches have been investigated, and I'll go in depth in the following 4

 1. Neural Networks
 2. 2nd order optimization of Neural Nets for regression